danfuzz/samizdat/doc/library-guide/Lang0Node.md

 * If the `name` binding for a whole-module or resource import is omitted, then the name is automatically derived from the `source` binding.

+* If the `prefix` binding for a selection import is omitted, then the prefix is automatically bound to `""` (the empty string).

 This function rejects invalid combinations of bindings, terminating the runtime with a message that indicates a plausible high-level reason for the rejection.
 This makes it safe to "optimistically" parse a generalized